JestonBlu/Pi-Cluster/README.md

 # Networking the Pi's Together
 After booting up all of the pi's with a new arch install, the first thing I did was set up a server so the pi's could communicate through the network switch.
 This was fairily challenging for me and I had to do a lot of searching and reading before I got everything to work.

-I designated the pi on the bottom of the stack the head node with hostname rpi0.
-The other got rpi[1-3].
+I designated the pi on the bottom of the stack the head node with hostname rpi1.
+The others got rpi[2-4].
 The steps for setting up the server went like this:

 * Assign a static IP to the ethernet device (eth0).
-In my setup I am using 192.168.1 as the domain so the first server (head node) will get 192.168.1.1
+In my setup I am using 192.168.1.0 as the domain so the first server (head node) will get 192.168.1.1

 ```sh
 # Assigns the static IP